In a nutshell:

 Your personal data will remain in our area of responsibility, except in special exceptional cases (e.g. in the event that we forward an inquiry erroneously addressed to us to the right contact), in which we expressly inform you, however, to whom your data will be sent.
 In some cases it may be necessary to pass on your data to external advisors, for example in the case of legal disputes to lawyers (legal basis Art.
 6 para.
 1 subpara.
 1 letter f GDPR; purpose and legitimate interest: establishment, exercise or defence of legal claims).
 Our administrators have the possibility to access data processed by IT.
 We list further recipients of your data in the notes on the respective data processing.
 In certain cases, we may need to disclose your personal data to third parties so that you can obtain the desired service (e.g. reimbursement of costs in an application procedure), in particular to vicarious agents such as tax accountants, banks and other payment service providers as well as postal service providers.

-In certain areas, such as web hosting, e-mail hosting, ticket system, analysis and Customer Relationship Management (CRM), we use specialized service providers:
+In certain areas, such as web hosting, e-mail hosting, ticket system and analysis, we use specialized service providers:

 Microsoft Ireland Operations Limited, 70 Sir John Rogerson’s Quay, Dublin 2, Ireland;

 Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland;